wtsi-hgi/mercuryrc/README.md

 order.

-**Note** If you `sudo` as `mercury`, then your user scripts will be source automatically.
+**Note** If you `sudo` as `mercury`, then your user scripts will be sourced automatically.
 However, if you log in directly as `mercury` (i.e., without `sudo`'ing), then your user scripts won't be sourced.
 This can be done manually by running `hgi-user ${USERNAME}`, or by sending the `LC_HGI_USER` environment variable in your SSH session: